Ultraviolet Spectropolarimetry: Investigating stellar magnetic field diagnostics: Photospheric magnetometry in the UV

 The Zeeman effect in spectral lines scales with wavelength, the amplitude of the polarimetric signal being proportional to wavelength for weaker magnetic fields.
 This leads to lower amplitude Stokes $Q$, $U$, and $V$ signals in the UV than in the visible, by a factor of 2-4 depending on the wavelengths considered.
 However, for hot stars there are many more lines available in the UV, thus the gain provided by multi-line techniques like LSD outweighs the loss in the amplitude of the polarimetric signal.
 This leads to an improved sensitivity to magnetic fields of hotter stars in the UV.
 This is illustrated in Fig.~\ref{LSD_grid}, where the amplitude in Stokes $V$ is lower for the UV profiles than the visible, but the noise is decreased even further, leading to more significant detections in the UV.
 These results do not account for differences in photon count rate per spectral pixel between the visible and UV, since they are for comparable S/N in both wavelength ranges.
-To compare more directly with Sect.~\ref{sec:analytic-LSD}, one can multiply Fig.~\ref{fig:BlErr-ratios} by a factor of $\sim$3 to account for the wavelength dependence of the Zeeman effect.
-In that case we find the gain in magnetic sensitivity provided by LSD to be $\sim$5-7 higher in the UV, which suggests our estimate from analytic considerations of 10.8 is overly optimistic.
+In order to assess the efficiency of LSD due only to the available lines, not including other wavelength dependent effects, and to compare more directly with Sect.~\ref{sec:analytic-LSD}, one can multiply the ordinate of Fig.~\ref{fig:BlErr-ratios} by a factor of $\sim$3 to remove the wavelength dependence of the Zeeman effect.
+In that case we find the gain in magnetic sensitivity provided by LSD to be $\sim$5-7 higher in the UV, which suggests our estimate from analytic considerations in Sect.~\ref{sec:analytic-LSD} of 10.8 is overly optimistic.
 However this is still sufficient to compensate for a difference in mirror diameter of 6, and the advantages of the UV likely become stronger at \teff~$> 30000$ K due to the dwindling number of lines in the visible.

 Spectropolarimetric observations can used to derive the geometry and strength of the magnetic field on a stellar surface.
 This requires a time series of observations covering the rotation period of the star.
 Simple dipolar models can be inferred from the variations in $B_\ell$, while more complex models directly fit a series of LSD profiles, in order to reconstruct the magnetic field using tomographic techniques.
 Zeeman Doppler Imaging \citep[ZDI; e.g.][]{Donati-Brown1997-ZDI, Piskunov2002-ZDItechnique, Kochukhov2002-ZDI-alpha2CVn, 2006MNRAS.370..629D} is the most frequently used method for deriving maps of a surface magnetic field, and it has been applied to a wide range of stars.
 The spacial resolution of the map depends on the spectral resolution of the observations, with high (R~$\geq 30000$) resolution need for good spacial resolution.
 UV instruments may be very useful for analyses like ZDI, given the improved effectiveness of LSD in the UV over the visible for hot stars, but UV instruments must have high resolution for this kind of imaging to be viable.